 3. Remote Appearances.
-Remote appearances are disfavored absent good cause shown in a filed declaration.
+Remote appearances are disfavored absent good cause shown in a declaration concurrently filed with the moving papers or the opposition.

 4. Telephonic Hearings.
 The Court seldom permits telephonic appearances.
 The Court strongly prefers counsel to appear in person for motion hearings and pretrial and settlement conferences.
 If exceptional circumstances exist, counsel may file an application to appear telephonically detailing such circumstance.